 Process description

 Airborne particles are produced as a result of the interaction between a vehicle’s tyres and the road surface, and also when the brakes are applied to decelerate the vehicle.
 In both cases, the generation of shear forces by the relative movement of surfaces is the main mechanism for particle production.
-A secondary mechanism involves the evaporation of material from surfaces at the high temperatures developed during contact.
+A secondary mechanism involves the evaporation of material from surfaces at the high temperatures that develop during contact.

 It should be noted that subsections 2.1.1 to 2.1.3 of the present chapter provide background information which relates to the total amount of material lost as a result of tyre wear, brake wear or road surface wear.
 This information is not to be used in the calculation of emissions, as not all of the worn material becomes airborne.
 The actual PM emission factors reported in the literature are reviewed in subsection 2.2 of the present chapter.
 The experimental methods used to determine wear factors and emission factors are described in Appendix A.